jrncarlock/jrncarlock.github.io/index.md

 author_profile: true
 ---

 I’m a researcher (trained as a physicist) interested in the multi/interdisciplinary study of nature and society from the perspective of [_complexity science_](https://jrncarlock.github.io/outreach/).
 More about my profesional experience and academic profile [here](https://jrncarlock.github.io/about/).

+You can find more about my research below.

 <!--
 ## Contact information